-It’s all about Succulent Care in the springtime.
+It’s all about Succulent Care in the late springtime.

 I have spent a lot of time going over all my hypertufa pots, troughs and bowls and most of them have come through the cold season really well.
-But a few are going to need sprucing up a bit.
+But a few have needed sprucing up a bit.
 So I want to tell you what I do with the dried up ones to make them pretty and perky again. ( Check out all my succulents and sedum posts.)

 Succulent Care 101

 First of all, I have to evaluate how all my succulents and sedum endured the winter season.
 Here in Ohio zone 6, winters have freezing temperatures for long periods of time.
 Sometimes it stays below zero too, and the wind chills can even reach 20-30° below zero.
 So I try to plant only very hardy varieties for my outside containers.

 In the early spring weeks, I look my containers over to check for die-back or injury.
 Some varieties will have a lot of leaves or petals die back and others hardly seem changed at all in the winter weather.
 In order to keep everything looking nice, I usually address this as early in spring as it is safe to pull and replant them.
 I have done this chore as early as February when the warm weather suddenly surprises us for a few days.

 If I find a rosette that seems to have a lot of die-back, I refresh that “hen” by pulling it out and removing the lower brown leaves or petals.
 You can just pull these out and discard them into your compost.
 Be sure to examine for any bug infestation.
 Also, discard any sempervivum or sedum that looks squishy since it may have a disease or virus.